 When you have a small backyard, it is logical for you to choose the right breed of chicken based on practicality.
 You may also choose to have a small quantity of great egg layers.
 It may also be a good reason why you find people with chickens kept solely for appearances.
 Such breeds have colorful feathers, silly head plumage, and fluffy bottoms.
 The things that I urge you to consider when choosing the right breed of chicken include purchasing variety of breeds.
 You need to take note of the breed personality and this is because some are assertive, docile, better forgers, and some like interacting with humans.
 You need not buy many chicks because they grow big very fast and will need a lot of space to move around.
 Considering your management style, facilities, and climate is crucial.
 This helps in preparation of the care given to different breeds of chicken as some are high maintenance.

 As I set out I determined that egg laying chickens are what I wanted.
 I also wanted to make sure, living in Florida, that the breeds I choose would be well adapted to the very hot climate.
 Lastly I wanted to have a chicken that might be able to forage well on its own, in order to keep the feed cost lower.
-Three breeds I chose to start off were:
+Four breeds I chose to start off with were:

 Since the original three breed we have expanded to add a number of others.
 All beautiful in their own way but for me the Leghorn and Fayoumis will always be part of my flock.